 Global and Regional LGBTQ+ Pride Organizations

 Several non-profit organizations have also formed within the past couple of decades in an effort to support prides regionally and around the world.
 InterPride is one such group and its members include dedicated volunteers who organize and work to put on pride events all over the world.
 They are also the creator and licensor of WorldPride, an event that promotes LGBTQ+ pride issues on an international level through parades, festivals and other cultural activities.
 The inaugural WorldPride was held in Rome in 2000.
 The host cities are selected by the members of InterPride at its annual general meeting.
-Previous WorldPride host cities also include Jerusalem, London, Toronto, Madrid, New York City and Copenhagen.
-Sydney is now set to host the next edition of WorldPride in 2023.
+Previous WorldPride host cities also include Jerusalem, London, Toronto, Madrid, New York City, Copenhagen and Sydney.
+Washington DC is now set to host the next edition of WorldPride in 2025.

 Similar organizations also exist at a regional level such as EuroPride and Pride of the Americas.
 EuroPride operates similarly to InterPride and they also license an event by the same name (EuroPride) in a different European city each year.
 Pride of the Americas was created with a similar mission to connect pride events in both North and South America.
 The inaugural Pride of the Americas is set to take place in Fort Lauderdale.